Diamondbacks hand Mets fifth straight loss

 Arizona's Zack Godley didn't have pinpoint control, but he allowed just one hit in 6 2/3 innings in turning in his third solid start in the major leagues this season.
 Godley walked five -- one intentionally -- and struck out seven, giving up only a run in a no-decision.

+"I didn't have my greatest stuff, but I battled through some tough innings," Godley said.

+He earned another start as the No. 5 man in the rotation, Lovullo said.

 Wheeler was taken out after allowing a leadoff single in the seventh to Mathis.
-Jerry Blevins entered and gave up a one-out bloop single to Rey Fuentes, but center fielder Curtis Granderson threw out Mathis trying to take third base on the hit.
+He allowed a run on seven hits and struck out six in six-plus innings.

+"The fastball command was there, and that helped me out a lot, especially where I couldn't get my off speed over for a strike until about the sixth inning," Wheeler said.

-Fuentes got his first hit as a Diamondback in his first game in the majors after being called up from Triple-A Reno earlier on Monday.
+Rey Fuentes, in for Pollock in center field, got his first hit as a Diamondback in his first game in the majors this season after being called up from Triple-A Reno earlier on Monday.

-The Diamondbacks played their first game without leadoff hitter and center fielder A.J.
-Pollock.
-He was placed on the 10-day disabled list with a low-grade right groin strain a day after he injured it running to first base on a single.

 The Mets took advantage of back-to-back walks by Godley in the second inning.
 Rene Rivera, who extended his hitting streak to a career-high nine games, delivered an RBI single to drive in Jose Reyes from second base.

-Godley struggled with his control but got help in the fifth when T.J.
-Rivera lined into a double play to third base, with Lamb throwing to first base to double off Michael Conforto.

-Wheeler worked out of a jam in the bottom of the fifth, stranding two runners by getting Goldschmidt to pop out.
-He wound up allowing one run on seven hits and a walk in six-plus innings.
-Wheeler struck out six.
+"We are scuffling right now. ...
+If we go seven out of the next nine, then suddenly we are OK," Mets manager Terry Collins said.
+"The issue is when you are in a losing streak, you are not playing well and getting knocked around pretty good, the sky is falling, and it is not."

 NOTES: Mets INF Asdrubal Cabrera missed his second straight game after aggravating a thumb injury over the weekend.
 He is likely to land on the disabled list. ...
 New York OF Yoenis Cespedes was to start a running program in Florida on Monday and could be a week away from returning from a hamstring injury, manager Terry Collins said. ...
 Mets third base coach Glenn Sherlock got a welcome back to Chase Field on the video board.
 He was the Diamondbacks' bullpen and catching coach from 1998 to 2016 before joining the Mets this season. ...
-Diamondbacks RHP Enrique Burgos was designated for assignment.
-Burgos pitched in the majors for Arizona in 2015 and 2016 and had been at Triple-A Reno this year. ...
-Arizona OF David Peralta (glute tightness) did not start on Monday but came off the bench to pinch-hit after being removed from Sunday's game as a precaution. ...
+Arizona OF David Peralta (glute tightness) did not start on Monday but came off the bench to pinch-hit after being removed from the Sunday game as a precaution. ...
 Ron Gardenhire returned to the dugout as Diamondbacks bench coach on Monday.
 Gardenhire left the team after the game on April 9 to undergo prostate surgery on April 18.
 He was diagnosed with prostate cancer during spring training.